agile-lab-dev/witboost-aws-s3-tech-adapter/docs/HLD.md

     - The **component folders** to be created within the bucket.

 #### - **Bucket Creation**
-- If the specified S3 bucket does not already exist, the **S3 Tech Adapter** creates it using the extracted metadata.
+- The **S3 Tech Adapter** creates or updates the specified bucket using the extracted metadata.
-- If the bucket already exists, no error occurs (idempotent operation).

 The following table describes the default values applied to S3 buckets during creation: